If your child has been referred for a special education assessment, there are certain deadlines that must be met.

 The IEP program team must meet at least once a year to review the student’s IEP, their progress, the appropriateness of the placement and to make necessary revisions.
 The local educational agency must maintain procedures to ensure that the IEP team reviews the student’s IEP periodically (but at least once a year) to determine annual goals and whether they are being achieved.

+Read the second blog post in this series to learn more.
 If your child is being assessed for special education, contact Leigh Law Group for advice and assistance.